NazmusShakib/ais-vessel-trajectory-forecasting/README.md

 └── shard_index.csv  ← List of data files used by training

-To upload data to server using scp scp "/path/on/mac/your_dataset.zip" \
+To upload data to server using scp
-  YOUR_USERNAME@xfer-vm-01.jasmin.ac.uk:/your/jasmin/workspace/
+`scp "/path/on/mac/your_dataset.zip" YOUR_USERNAME@xfer-vm-01.jasmin.ac.uk:/your/jasmin/workspace/`

 To upload data to server using rsync
-$ rsync -avP "/path/to/your_dataset.zip" \
+`rsync -avP "/path/to/your_dataset.zip" YOUR_USERNAME@xfer-vm-01.jasmin.ac.uk:/your/jasmin/workspace/`
-  YOUR_USERNAME@xfer-vm-01.jasmin.ac.uk:/your/jasmin/workspace/

 The pointer at `../outputs/vessel_group_forecasting/current_release.json` identifies: